DeLeon (band)

 DeLeon is an indie rock band from New York that plays Sephardic folk songs in a modern context.
 The band is named for 12th century Kabalistic philosopher Moses de León and the great-grandfather of front man Daniel Saks, Giorgio DeLeon.

 History

 DeLeon was formed in 2006, and first played live in April 2007 at the Bowery Ballroom, alongside Balkan Beat Box.
 DeLeon has toured with Os Mutantes, Gogol Bordello, Ozomatli, Mike Gordon and Balkan Beat Box.
-Saks is also a member of The LeeVees and The Macaroons.
+Dan Saks is also a member of The LeeVees and The Macaroons.
 DeLeon's self-titled album was released August 12, 2008 on JDub Records.
 Saks (vocals, guitar, banjo), along with band mates Kevin Snider (bass), Justin Riddle (drums), Amy Crawford (keyboard, melodica, glockenspiel) and Andrew Oom (trumpet, synth), wrote the songs that combine ancient Sephardic melodies sung in Ladino, Hebrew and English with modern rock, using guitars, horns and drums.